nooxnet/smart-meter-mbus-dlms/readme.md

 If everything went fine, and you see a list of the OBIS values you can go on to configure MQTT.
 If you start the script just when the smart meter sends data the data might be incomplete.
 A warning message might appear.
 This is no problem.
-The script waits another 5 seconds and should read the next complete data package.
+The script waits until the next data arrives and reads the next complete data package.

 ## Logging and Debugging

 There are quite some standards and layers involved to extract the OBIS values from the raw data.
 For each layer logging is available.

-If you do not get the desired data when you execute the script you can start to active logging in the debug section of the config file.
+If you do not get the desired data when you execute the script you can start to activate logging in the debug section of the config file.
 Best is to start from the top (serial port) to set the desired logging to true.

-You can use these logging outputs to post in a Github issue.
+When you have problems with the script you can use these logging outputs to post in a GitHub issue.
 I have tests where I can analyze these logging outputs.

+You can also use the tools from [Gurux](https://www.gurux.fi/) (e.g. GuruX DLMS Director for .NET) to analyze those logging outputs.

 ## MQTT

-Check the "mqtt" section in the config file, configure the date of your MQTT broker and enable mqtt.
+Check the "mqtt" section in the config file, configure the data of your MQTT broker and enable MQTT.
 I'd suggest to set "testMode" to true.
 So nothing is published yet to the MQTT broker, but you can see what would have been published.